 What is the future of diagnostic radiology?
-Will AI keep medical students away from radiology?
+Will AI keep medical students away from the field?
 Will they prefer a different specialty because they expect AI and machine learning to replace radiologists completely in the future?
 A recent study amongst Canadian medical students performed by Gong et al., discussed on RadiologyBusiness.com concluded that many respondents considered choosing another specialty than radiology because of the rise of AI.1,2 How do radiology residents see the future of radiology?
-Do they see AI as an exciting opportunity, ready to supercharge the radiologist?
+Do they think AI is an exciting opportunity, ready to supercharge the radiologist?
 Or are they as skeptical as the Canadian students?

 To answer this question, we asked attendants of an AI-focused training day for Dutch radiology residents what their thoughts on AI are.
 Dutch radiologists-to-be show a more positive outlook on the future than Canadian students.
 When asked whether their “profession will flourish like never before”, all 36 respondents agree.
 What do the residents think about challenges and expected impact of AI in the field of radiology?3 What are their concerns and what do they hope for?

 Challenges are in lack of knowledge on AI and workflow integration

 Although radiology residents expect a bright future, they do not consider clinical implementation of AI in radiology practice a problem with a straightforward solution.
 Figure 1 gives an overview of expressed concerns.
 “Lack of knowledge about AI” is number one on the list.
 Interestingly Gong et al. also advise to improve education for medical students on the potential impact of AI.1 The Dutch residents rank “Unclear workflow integration” the second biggest challenge for AI implementation.
 Additional comments during the on-site discussion highlighted the complications that are expected when radiologists will have to deal with even more software programs than they have on their desktops now.
 Efficient communication between the different IT solutions is also expected to be a challenge.